How

 A

-warning, I currently have a CJ750 that I bought
+warning, in 2006 I had a CJ750 that I bought at

-his documents are not complete, this CJ750 is
+China.
+Because his documents are not complete,

-registered in 2004 (Jing A 520).
-He bought his
+this CJ750 is registered in 2004 (Jing A 520).

-himself “Mr. Chang Jiang” and the
+dealer that calls himself “Mr. Chang Jiang”

 the purchase the buyer was not fully aware of